 In some instances the respective firms moved to affiliation with the KPMG network at a subsequent date to the years shown above.

-As a region, we have been working cohesively for over four decades.
+As a region, we have been working cohesively for over two decades.